O-Pall/piano-tag/README.md

 If your incoming data does not correspond to a regular Google Analytics 4 format, you might face issues during the `GA4 → Piano` conversion.

 ---

-This template is designed to simplify the integration between Google Analytics 4 and Piano Analytics while automatically managing the complexities of e-commerce tracking.